 Many come for the rich history that the town offers.
-Afonso Henriques was born in 1110 in Guimarães, and Portuguese schoolchildren are taught that "aqui nasceu Portugal" ("Portugal was born here") with him.
-Within 20 years he was referred to as king of Portucale (the united Portuguese lands between the Minho and Douro rivers) and had made Guimarães the seat of his power.
+Afonso Henriques was born in 1110 in Guimarães, and Portuguese schoolchildren are taught that "aqui nasceu Portugal" (Portugal was born here) with him.
+Within 20 years he was regarded as king of Portucale (the united Portuguese lands between the Minho and Douro rivers) and had made Guimarães the seat of his power.
 From this first "Portuguese" capital, Afonso Henriques drove south, taking Lisbon back from the Moors in 1147.

 The volume of tourists in Guimarães is a fraction of what Porto or Lisbon receives, so you'll have many of the city's winding cobblestone streets all to yourself.
 This truly authentic slice of Portuguese heritage deserves an overnight stay on any trip to the region.